Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 Frequently Asked Questions

-What Happens to Planted Tanks Without Light?
+What Happens with Planted Tanks Without Light?

 Why Use a Light Timer?